dinabenayadcherif/OSFinalProject/README.md

 singlethread_tweets.py and threaded_tweets.py both carry out the same process however one uses the main thread for doing all of the streaming and analysis while threaded_tweets.py uses multiple threads.

 These two programs output a couple things, for every location that we analyze, there is an output text file that writes the meter value of how positive or negative the tweets are.
 The tweets are individually streamed to standard out as well as the processing time.
-This can be seen in any text file formatted "{location}_meter.txt" in the repository".
+This can be seen in any text file formatted "{location}_meter.txt" in the repository.

+To stream all of the tweets we used the method GetStreamFilter() from the Twitter API, which can be seen in both of the files.
+It opens a connection and listens for incoming tweets.

+We used mutex locks as a way of making sure that there were no conflicts in global variables in the multithreaded program.

 To run the program: